metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 A bungled snap from Jameis nearly cost the Buccaneers a possession one yard away from the end zone.
 Luckily, the sack created additional space for the Tampa Bay offense that allowed Jameis to slide the ball towards a halfback running a post route against a linebacker for a touchdown.

 It'll be interesting studying this game to see if the Saints can work out of negative game script given Brees and his penchant for the short ball.
+So far, one drive ended because of a negative play.